Thomas Harriot: Legacy

-Harriott also studied optics and refraction, and apparently discovered Snell's law 20 years before Snellius did; like so many of his works, this remained unpublished.
+Harriott also studied optics and refraction, and discovered Snell's law 20 years before Snellius did; like so many of his works, this remained unpublished.
 In Virginia he learned the local Algonquian language, which may have had some effect on his mathematical thinking.
 He founded the "English school" of algebra.
 Around 1600, he introduced an algebraic symbolism close to modern notation; thus, computation with unknowns became as easy as with numbers.
 He is also credited with discovering Girard's theorem, although the formula bears Girard's name as he was the first to publish it.

 His algebra book Artis Analyticae Praxis (1631) was published posthumously in Latin.
 Unfortunately, the editors did not understand much of his reasoning and removed the parts they did not comprehend such as the negative and complex roots of equations.
 Because of the dispersion of Harriot's writings the full annotated English translation of the Praxis was not completed until 2007.
 A more complete manuscript, De numeris triangularibus et inde de progressionibus arithmeticis: Magisteria magna, was finally published in facsimile form with commentary by Janet Beery and Jackie Stedall in 2009.

 The first biography of Harriot was written in 1876 by Henry Stevens of Vermont but not published until 1900 fourteen years after his death.
 The publication was limited to 167 copies and so the work was not widely known until 1972 when a reprint edition appeared.
 Prominent American poet, novelist and biographer Muriel Rukeyser wrote an extended literary inquiry into the life and significance of Hariot (her preferred spelling), The Traces of Thomas Hariot (1970, 1971).
 Interest in Harriot continued to revive with the convening of a symposium at the University of Delaware in April 1971 with the proceedings published by the Oxford University Press in 1974.
 John W. Shirley the editor (1908-1988) went on to publish A Sourcebook for the Study of Thomas Harriot and his Harriot biography (1983).
 The papers of John Shirley are held in Special Collections at the University of Delaware.